The 20 Best Myoclonus-Dystonia Doctors Near Me in Ohio, US

 Offers Telehealth

-Hubert Fernandez is a Neurologist in Cleveland, Ohio.
+Hubert Fernandez is a Neurologist practicing medicine in Cleveland, Ohio.
 Dr. Fernandez is rated as an Advanced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Gastric Bypass.
+He is also highly rated in 44 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Tardive Dyskinesia, Deep Brain Stimulation, and Gastric Bypass.
 Dr. Fernandez is currently accepting new patients.

 Advanced in Myoclonus-Dystonia